Must See Sights in Marrakesh

 The garden made a relaxing and calm break from the madness of Marrakech’s alleys and streets.
 We would never think that we were inside one of the biggest towns of Morocco.
 Jerome really enjoyed an exhibition in one of the rooms at the back of the palace about cities throughout the world.

 Next Up the Koran School

 Unfortunately we had more on our list of places to see for this day so did not rest there for long.
 So we wandered back through the maze of beautiful rooms to the entrance heading for some food.
-We wanted to grab lunch before heading over to the north end of the Medina to explore the Koran school of Ali Ben Youssef Medersa, but more on this in my next post.
+We wanted to grab lunch before heading over to the north end of the Medina and the souks to explore the Koran school of Ali Ben Youssef Medersa, but more on this in my next post.

 Follow us on Social Media